-CAILLEACH BHEUR (BLUE HAG): A blue faced hag found in the Scottish Highlands.
+CAILLEACH BHEUR (BLUE HAG): A blue faced hag found in the Scottish Highlands or is known as the Carlin in eastern Scotland.
 She is also known as Beira, Queen of the Winter.
 She is ill-tempered and dangerous and is seen with a crow on her left shoulder.
-Associated with winter she was reborn on every All Hallow’s Eve and she brought along winter and winter snows.
+Associated with winter she was reborn at Samhain or Halloween and ruled over winter when she brought the winter snows.
 She carried a magical staff which froze the ground with every tap.
 She also guarded animals in winter.

 CAIT SÌTH: Fairy cat who haunted the highland region.
 As big as a dog, the cait sith was completely black apart from one white spot on its breast.
 The Highlanders did not trust the Cat Sìth.
 They believed that it could steal a person’s soul, before it was claimed by the gods, by passing over a corpse before burial; therefore, watches called the Feill Fadalach (Late Wake) were performed night and day to keep the Cat Sìth away from a corpse before burial.